Synxx12/JKT48-Scrape/README.md

 # Web Scrape JKT48 API

 Welcome to the Web Scrape JKT48 API!
-This API provides information about schedules, news, and events related to movie theaters.
+This API provides information about schedules, news, and events related to theaters.

 ## Getting Started